Dynamical photon-photon interaction mediated by a quantum emitter: Main

 First consider the two-color photon-photon control experiment; a primer in quantum nonlinear optics\cite{Maser2016}.
-Figure \ref{figure1}(c)+(d) displays the experimental data showing how a control beam of frequency $\omega_c$ launched through the waveguide effectively shifts the quantum dot by an amount $\Delta$ depending on the photon flux.
-The proof-of-concept experiment exploits a monochromatic weak coherent laser, and the single-photon sensitivity is realized by observing that on average less than a single photon (within the quantum-dot lifetime) suffices for shifting the resonance by a significant fraction of the linewidth $\gamma$.
+Figure \ref{figure1}(c)+(d) displays the experimental data showing how a control beam of frequency $\omega_c$ launched through the waveguide effectively shifts the quantum dot by an amount $\Delta$ depending on the photon flux and $\omega_c$, which is the AC Stark-effect\cite{Maser2016}.
+The proof-of-concept experiment exploits a monochromatic weak coherent laser, and the single-photon sensitivity is realized by observing that on average less than a single photon (within the quantum-dot lifetime) suffices to shift the resonance by a significant fraction of the radiative linewidth $\Gamma$.
 We find that a scaled photon flux of $n_{\tau}=0.97 \pm 0.27$ (average number of photons within the emitter lifetime) detunes the quantum dot by a full linewidth, see Methods for the flux calibration analysis.
-Consequently, a control photon modulates the probe photon that is either preferentially reflected ($\Delta=0$) or transmitted ($|\Delta|> \Gamma$). $\Delta$ changes with the photon flux of the control beam and with its detuning $\delta_c = \omega_{c} -\omega_{0}$ from the bare quantum dot resonance $\omega_{0}$.
-These two parameters therefore constitute ``control knobs'' of the photon-photon interaction, see Fig.~\ref{figure1}(d).
+Consequently, a control photon modulates the probe photon that is either preferentially reflected ($\Delta=0$) or transmitted ($|\Delta|> \Gamma$). $\Delta$ and the switching contrast (see Supplemental Material) change with the photon flux of the control beam and with its detuning $\delta_c = \omega_{c} -\omega_{0}$ from the bare quantum dot resonance $\omega_{0}$.
+These two parameters therefore constitute "control knobs" of the photon-photon interaction, see Fig.~\ref{figure1}(d).
 We note that this quantum switch operates with an intrinsic timescale determined by the lifetime of the quantum dot (sub-nanoseconds) and may find practical applications in quantum photonics or deep learning using nanophotonics where fast optical switching is a key requirement \cite{Shen2017,Uppu2021}.